Marcus Landry: Professional career

 After going undrafted in the 2009 NBA draft, Landry was signed by the New York Knicks in September 2009.

 He was traded to the Boston Celtics along with Nate Robinson for Eddie House, Bill Walker, and J. R. Giddens on February 18, 2010.
 The Celtics assigned Landry to the Maine Red Claws on March 6, 2010.

 In September 2010, he signed with the Sacramento Kings, joining his brother Carl.
 However, he was released on October 15.
 He was then acquired by the Kings' NBA D-League affiliate, the Reno Bighorns for the 2010–11 season.

 In July 2011, he signed a one-year deal with BCM Gravelines in France.
 He was released soon afterwards and signed a 6-week contract with Bàsquet Manresa.
 On December 13, 2011, he signed with the Phoenix Suns but he was waived before the start of the 2011–12 season.

 In July 2012, Landry signed with the Shanghai Sharks.
 In November 2012, he was acquired by the Reno Bighorns of the NBA Development League and represented them in the 2013 D-League Showcase Three Point Shootout, finishing in second place.

 On February 4, 2013, Landry was named to the Futures All-Star roster for the 2013 NBA D-League All-Star Game. and on February 16, Landry won the NBA Developmental League Three Point Shootout.
 On March 12, it was announced that Landry had suffered a season ending knee injury and was placed on the inactive list.

 Following a 2013 NBA Summer League stint, Landry was signed by the Los Angeles Lakers in September 2013, but was waived on October 25.

 On December 16, 2013, Landry was re-acquired by the Reno Bighorns.
 On December 20, his contract was bought out by the Bighorns after just one game.
 On December 20, 2013, he signed with Cajasol Sevilla.

 On August 2, 2014, Landry signed with CAI Zaragoza of the Liga ACB.
 In 34 league games for Zaragoza in 2014–15, he averaged 10.4 points, 3.8 rebounds and 1.3 assists per game.

 On August 17, 2015, Landry signed with the Milwaukee Bucks.
-He was waived by the Bucks on October 21, 2015 after appearing in four preseason games.
+He was waived by the Bucks on October 21, 2015, after appearing in four preseason games.
 On December 20, he returned to the Liga ACB, this time with RETAbet.es GBC.

 On August 3, 2016, Landry signed with Basket Brescia Leonessa of Italy for the 2016–17 season.
 Landry was named the Lega Basket Serie A MVP of the 2016–17 season, after averaging a league-high 19.6 points per game.

 On September 19, 2019, Landry signed with Goyang Orions.

 Personal life

 Landry is the son of Mark and Anita and the younger brother of Carl Landry, who played in the NBA, and also has a younger sister Shenita Lasha, who is a professional basketball player.
-His wife Efueka played basketball at Marquette and has three children: a son, Marcus Jr., and two daughters, Mariah and Makaylah.
+His wife, Efueko, played basketball at Marquette and has three children: a son, Marcus Jr., and two daughters, Mariah and Makaylah.